The Right Age to Freeze Your Eggs: What Science and Doctors Say

 Doctors’ Perspective: Balancing Biology and Life Plans

-However, it’s not a rigid cut-off: women in their mid-30s to early 40s can still freeze eggs, though ovarian reserve and egg quality are lower, meaning more eggs may be needed to achieve a similar chance of success.
+Nevertheless, this is not strictly the case, as women in their mid-30s to early 40s can still choose to freeze their eggs, but the ovarian reserve and egg quality will be lower, requiring more numbers of eggs to achieve the same outcome.

 What Egg Freezing Can and Can’t Do